Hussein Kamel Bahaeddin: State control and political interventions under Bahaeddin

-During his tenure as minsiter, in 1994, Bahaeddin tried to pass a rule that would have prohibited schoolgirls from donning the hijab unless their parents provided a letter of consent to the school.
+During his tenure as minister, in 1994, Bahaeddin tried to pass a rule that would have prohibited schoolgirls from donning the hijab unless their parents provided a letter of consent to the school.
 However, the decree was withdrawn due to public outcry over the measure, which was seen by some as part of a systematic campaign against Islamists and the Muslim Brotherhood in Egypt.

 Bahaeddin often expressed his opinion that democracy is important and that, in his view, instructors should be supported in engaging pupils in more democratic practices.
 A workshop on using democratic instruments in the classroom was conducted by the Group for Democratic Development (GDD) in 1999 for Upper-Egyptian teachers.
 The Education Ministry received the GDD's findings and an offer from the GDD to assist the ministry in more training sessions.
 However, close to 30 workshop attendees were held at the State Security Office for up to 24 hours.
 The Ministry of Education then docked 15 days of each participant's monthly salary and accused them of teaching homosexuality and atheism.
-Later, political science professor Glenn E. Perry wrote that "Contrary to the widespread image of an authentic process democratisation under Hosni Mubarak, he has kept the authoritarian regime intact."
+Later, political science professor Glenn E. Perry wrote that "Contrary to the widespread image of an authentic process of democratisation under Hosni Mubarak, he has kept the authoritarian regime intact."

 In 2003, Bahaeddin defended the government's control over education by arguing that doing so would prevent "enculturation and socialisation" of the state and promote national harmony, as – according to Bahaeddin – the military, economy, and political spheres all have a stake in education as a matter of national security.
 However, following the 2011 Egyptian revolution, which included the removal of Egyptian President Hosni Mubarak and the disbandment of the ruling National Democratic Party (NDP), the Ministry of Education removed over 20 percent of the instructional materials that were focused on the legacies of the NDP from the national curricula.

 In 2004, the Ministry of Education dismissed a number of educators whom it alleged had pro-Islamic leanings.
 Bahaeddin said the decision was made after receiving information from the ministry managers and security personnel and complaints from the pupils' parents.
 These efforts were considered part of US-led initiatives to combat terrorism.
 According to Bahaeddin, the government decision was not made in reaction to US demands for reforms that the Gulf News said would "eliminate a climate that Washington considers as helping to breed terrorism".
 As part of the "New Basic Education Bilateral Agreement" with the US, which would go on to provide $64 million USD for education reform in Egypt, these reforms included the removal of Quranic verses and the sayings of the Prophet Mohammed from school texts, and education on respecting and understanding other cultures.
-Overall, USAID donated more than $765 USD million to Egypt between 1975 and 2004.
+Overall, USAID donated more than US$765 million to Egypt between 1975 and 2004.